-SNMP requests are only processed following authentication by means of the HMAC-MD5 or HMAC-SHA algorithm, but data transfer is not encrypted.
+SNMP requests are only processed following authentication by means of the HMAC-MD5 or HMAC-SHA algorithm, and data transfer is encrypted by the DES or AES algorithm.
+Context "Context" is used to distinguish the various SNMP entities.
+Configuring SNMP The SNMP settings of the device can be found under Management > Admin > SNMP > SNMP settings.